Rowena Meeks Abdy: 1920s

 During this period, she took road trips, in her sedan.
 Her sedan was equipped with special storage spaces for her art supplies.
 The work from this road trip period would be published in a coffee table book called Old California.
 The book consisted primarily of watercolors.
 It was printed by John Henry Nash and it was dedicated to Henry E. Huntington.
 Gottardo Piazzoni wrote the foreword.
-The book was limited edition, only 400 copies were made, and copies today are collectors items.
+The book was limited edition, only 400 copies were made, and copies today are collector's items.
 Some plates from the book were utilized by the University of California alumni magazine and Standard Oil Monthly.

 She lived and worked briefly on Montgomery Street, before moving into her Lombard Street home in 1921.
 In the mid-1920s she started painting still lifes and flowers.
 In 1926, she exhibited her painting, Old Spanish Street, Monterey, at the California Palace of the Legion of Honor.
 It was the first time American artists exhibited at the museum.
 That same year, Abdy became a founding member of the cooperative art space, Club Beaux Arts, in San Francisco.
 She had a solo show there that November, followed by multiple solo and group exhibitions at the space throughout the rest of the decade.
 During the decade, Abdy and Harry divorced.

 In 1927, Abdy created a painting of the Greene and Greene, D. L. James House, once owned by the writer Daniel Lewis James.
 The painting shows the sandstone and granite Mediterranean-style house on a bluff in Carmel Highlands, California overlooking the water.